 The prestigious American owned Brunello di Montalcino producer Banfi, also boats their own darling little wine country hotel, right on site.
 There are only 14 rooms, including some lovely suites, and the decor is rustic chic.
 Bathrooms are a strength here with features you don’t often find in European hotels like professional hairdryers, oversized showers, etc. Guests have access to many pretty exclusive areas like the reading room, the pergola garden, and the convivial Taverna restaurant.
 Then, of course, on the property, they can visit the winery castle and the glass museum, open to the general public.
 This is the best option for a luxury hotel near Montalcino, especially as Castello di Velona is closed for renovation.

-Gavi is one of Piedmont’s least visited wine regions, and what a pity as some of the countryside is pristine, the village of Gavi offers a preserved historic center and the Monterotondo wine resort has it all- rustic hotel, top class restaurant (La Gallina), famous winery (Villa Sparina)- all set amid manicured vineyards.
+Gavi is one of Piedmont’s least visited wine regions, and what a pity as some of the countryside is pristine, the village of Gavi offers a preserved historic center and the Monterotondo wine resort has it all- rustic hotel, top-class restaurant (La Gallina), famous winery (Villa Sparina)- all set amid manicured vineyards.
 As in all the wine hotels, the most spectacular months to visit are September and October (harvest time) when the vineyards are at their best and the weather is still nice enough to sit outside on the terrace sipping a glass of wine taking it all in.
-Non wine related activities this hotel offers are bike tours of the area, posh picnics on the river, cooking classes, truffle hunting, and visits to rice producers.
+Non-wine-related activities the hotel offers are bike tours of the area, posh picnics on the river, cooking classes, truffle hunting, and visits to rice producers.
 Of the 25 rooms here,12 are suites and worth paying extra for.

 Hotel Relais Monforte, Langhe